ali-hbl/portfolio/README.md

 <!-- Portfolio Header -->
 <p align="center">Welcome to my portfolio!
-This project showcases my skills and projects using the latest web development technologies. <br />Built with Next.js, TypeScript and Tailwind CSS, it offers a clean and modern user experience.</p>
+This project showcases my skills and projects using the latest web development technologies.
+Built with <strong>Next.js, TypeScript</strong> and <strong>Tailwind CSS</strong>, it offers a clean and modern user experience.</p>

 <!-- Features Section -->
 ## Features